noemyroberta/clock_syncer/README.md

 ## Install

-First, you get to clone the repository by running the command:
+First, you need to clone the repository by running the command:

 `git clone https://github.com/noemyroberta/clock_syncer.git`